bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 45°
-- scattered clouds
+- clear sky
-- 80% humidity
+- 83% humidity
-- 16 mph wind
+- 17 mph wind
-- 40% cloud cover
+- 0% cloud cover
-- 27 AQI 🟩
+- 26 AQI 🟩
-- 0.57 inches of precipitation in the past 24 hours
+- 0.36 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>